etf-pdx/chocan-db/README.md

 # Build instructions:

-"make" to recompile with updated files
-"make clean" to remove build artifacts
-"output" is the file to run after a successful build
+this needs to be updated to reflect the current project Select ChocAn.exe as the startup item
 =======